edmundmok/ordi/README.md

 # ordi
-Easily order import statements in Swift files.
+Easily reorder import statements in Swift files.

 The script will recursively find and reorder import statements in your Swift files, starting from the current directory it is placed in.